databrickslabs/databricks-sync/docs/setup.md

 ### Using .env file

-Change the `.env.template` to just `.env` and replace the values in `.env` with the values for your environment.
-Then give this file
+This project also uses the `python-dotenv` library and calls `load_dotenv` when the application starts.
+You can also use a `.env` file.
+Just change `.env.template` to `.env` and replace the values in `.env` with the values for your environment.
+Leave the `.env` file in same direcetory as `.env.template` for `dot_env` library to read it.

 ## Project Support